VirtualRaven/RustyRaven/README.md

-### E-ecommerce store in Rust ###
+### WebShop in Rust ###

-This repository contains the source code for [sjfconcept.se](https://www.sjfconcept.se) an E-ecommerce written in RUST.
+This repository contains the source code for [sjfconcept.se](https://www.sjfconcept.se) a Web shop written in Rust.
 It is a fast single page site application based on the Dioxus web framework.

 The code is split into six crates
 * Web - The main crate which contains the Dioxus UI components.
 This crate has two rust features,